 Come to the Maxwell National Wildlife Refuge to enjoy wildlife-dependent recreation and education.

 The refuge's Lake 13 is a popular fishing site for rainbow trout and channel catfish.
 Anglers have also caught black bullhead, channel catfish, green sunfish, bluegill, walleye, and largemouth bass.
 The New Mexico Department of Game and Fish stocks the Lake with hatchery-reared rainbow trout and between March 1 and October 31 you are invited to try your luck.
 Boats may be used at trolling speed only on Lake 13.
-A new boat ramp is being constructed and will be available for the 2013 fishing season.
+A boat launch area is available on Lake 13 depending on lake levels.
 Be sure to stop at the entrance kiosk for current regulations that apply by New Mexico State and the U.S. Coast Guard.

 Fishermen and wildlife watchers are invited to use the primitive camping area located adjacent to Lake 13 between March 1 and October 31.
 Vault toilets can be found at the entrance road to the lake.
 Be sure to come fully prepared as no facilities are provided.
 Please limit your stay to no more than three consecutive nights.
 Parking or staging unattended vehicles is prohibited.